icYFTL/ZalgoBot/README.md

  #### Tokens's permissions:
 ##### 1) Community:
     messages

+* Run it using supervisor or just
+`nohup python3 ZalgoBot.py &`

  That's all what I have to say.
 Hope that this script will help you with your communities.